 The study was conducted by Itzhak Khait and his colleagues at Tel Aviv University in Israel.
-The researchers found that tomato and tobacco plants (as well as a variety of cacti, the one you see in the main photo of the post) "talk."
+The researchers found that tomato and tobacco plants (as well as a variety of cacti, the one you see in the post's main photo) "talk."
 They do this with sounds at frequencies that humans cannot hear when faced with situations such as lack of water or when they are cut off.

 The study on plants that speak by emitting ultrasound.

-Khait has explained in his research: “To study the airborne sound emissions from plants we first built a reliable recording system, where each plant was recorded simultaneously with two microphones inside an acoustically isolated anechoic chamber.
-We recorded tomato (Solanum lycopersicum) and tobacco (Nicotiana tabacum) plants under different treatments: drought stress, cutting (of the stem) and controls.
+food has explained in his research: "To study the airborne sound emissions from plants we first built a reliable recording system, in which each plant was recorded simultaneously with two microphones inside an acoustically isolated anechoic chamber.
+We recorded tomato plants (Solanum lycopersicum ) and tobacco (Nicotiana tabacum) under different treatments: drought stress, cutting (of the stem) and controls.
 We focused on the ultrasonic sound range (20-150 kHz), where the background noise is weakest "

 On average, drought-stressed tomato plants produced 35 sounds per hour, while the tobacco plants produced them 11 and plants without stress produced less than one sound per hour, on average.

 The researchers trained a machine learning model to discriminate between plant sounds and wind, rain and other environmental greenhouse noises in order to correctly identify the source of stress.

 "After we managed to filter out the noises from the greenhouses, we were able to use 'clean' sounds of the plants to classify their condition in the greenhouse.
 The results of the sound box recordings showed that the drought-stressed plants made far more sounds than the control plants ".